jayeshCodes/RABApp-Challenge/README.md

 6. The changes made in the Movement Data reflect in the Farm Data as well.

 ## App Design
-1. The app uses four main tables as of now with more tables to be integrated soon(check Future improvements section).## Database Schema
+1. The app uses four main tables as of now with more tables to be integrated soon(check Future improvements section).
+2. The Spring Boot app utilizes Spring Data JPA to get, post, put and delete records from both movement and farm data.
+3. The frontend is constructed using Angular(typescript) framework with bootstrap css and custom css elements.
+4. Maptiler SDK is used to implement the map features.
+5. Farm, Movement, Company and User Objects have been created in the frontend as well as backend to give a structure to the data.

+## Database Schema

 ### Table: app_user